Learning from Shader Program Traces: Evaluation

-Our strongest baseline is called RGBx.
+Our strongest baseline is RGBx.
 It uses the same network and training as ours, but with the input features consisting of RGB color plus manually picked auxiliary features that are commonly used for learning with shader programs.
-We use all the auxiliary features found in recent denoising papers~\cite{Chaitanya,vogels2018denoising}.
+We use normal, depth, diffuse and specular color whenever these terms are explicitly represented in the program.
+These corresponds to auxiliary features used in recent denoising papers ~\cite{Chaitanya,vogels2018denoising}.
 Because the RGBx baseline generally has fewer input channels compared to our method, we increase the number of channels in the first convolutional layer of the baseline model such that the number of trainable weights matches that of our model.
 Unlike our \emph{automatic} method, RGBx requires additional \emph{manual} expertise to pick auxiliary features for every shader program.
 An automatic baseline that resembles ours would be RGB, which uses only RGB color without any auxiliary features.
-However, the RGB baseline is always outperformed by RGBx, so we only report the RGBx result.
+However, RGBx always outperforms RGB, so we only compare with RGBx.